wegue-oss/wegue/docs/gallery.md

 [Source Code](https://github.com/meggsimum/wegue-demos)

 A proof of concept how to include data from a global scale.
-It displays cities, countries and timezones.
-By clicking a on a location some information will be shown.
+It displays cities, countries and time zones.
+By clicking on a location on the map detail information will be shown.

 ![screenshot countries of the world](_media/screenshot_global.jpg)